QSD-Group/QSDsan/qsdsan/systems/bwaise/README.rst

 Techno-economic analysis and life cycle assessment (TEA/LCA)
 ------------------------------------------------------------
 TEA and LCA are performed through ``biosteam.TEA`` and ``qsdsan.LCA`` objects and named as "teaA", "lcaA", etc.
-Results from the original paper [1]_ are saved in the "/results/original_results" folder, results from ``QSDsan`` closely match those results.
+Results from the original paper [1]_ are saved in the "/results/original_results" folder for comparison.

 .. code-block:: python